pagespace/pagespace/docs/user-guide/tips-and-tricks.md

 ## Blogging

-1. Decide on a page to display the blog roll
+1. Decide on a page to display the blog roll, the list of blog posts.
-2. Add and configure an include that uses the **Posts** plugin on this page
+2. Add and configure an include to this page that uses the **Posts** plugin.
-3. Sub pages of the 'blog roll' page will now effectively be blog posts
+3. Sub pages of the 'blog roll' page will now effectively be blog posts.

 ## Default sub-pages